shahriNidzam23/kotak/README.md

 # KOTAK

-A fullscreen, TV-friendly launcher for Windows 10/11 Mini PCs.
+A fullscreen, TV-friendly launcher for Windows 10/11.
 Built with WPF (.NET 8) and WebView2.
 Coded by Claude Code.

 ## Why was KOTAK developed?

-1. **Turn any Mini PC into a TV Box** - Use your Windows Mini PC as a dedicated media center with a couch-friendly UI optimized for TV viewing and gamepad navigation
+1. **Turn any Old Laptop/Mini PC into a TV Box** - Use your Windows Mini PC as a dedicated media center with a couch-friendly UI optimized for TV viewing and gamepad navigation
 2. **Lightweight App Launcher** - Simple, fast, and focused.
 No bloat, just launch your apps
 3. **Because I can** - Similar apps exist, but I love to procrastinate productively